-School Logo

-Contact: [Contact Name]

-[Name of School]

-[Office Telephone #]

-[Email]

-[NAME OF SCHOOL] RECEIVES NEW YORK LIFE FOUNDATION GRANT
+CENTER HILL MIDDLE RECEIVES NEW YORK LIFE FOUNDATION GRANT

 TO SUPPORT GRIEVING STUDENTS

-[Name of school] participates in New York Life’s Grief-Sensitive Schools Initiative
+Center Hill Middle participates in New York Life’s Grief-Sensitive Schools Initiative

-CITY, STATE, Month, Date, Year – [Name of school] has been designated a “Grief-Sensitive School” by the New York Life Foundation, receiving a $500 grant to help create a bereavement support plan and encourage ongoing staff development as part of the national Grief-Sensitive Schools Initiative.
+Olive Branch, MS, 1/4/2022 – Center Hill Middle has been designated a “Grief-Sensitive School” by the New York Life Foundation, receiving a $500 grant to help create a bereavement support plan and encourage ongoing staff development as part of the national Grief-Sensitive Schools Initiative.

 Schools confront issues of grief and loss every day: 1 in 15 US children* will experience the death of a parent or sibling by age 18.
 Studies show that unresolved grief can have a social and emotional impact on children, leading to behavioral issues and poor performance in school.
 Yet educators often feel under-prepared to help, with the vast majority of teachers reporting they have not received any bereavement training.